 Preface and programme overview

-The Cognitive Neuroscience research profile of the Donders Institute is characterized by four main research lines: (1) language and communication, (2) perception, action and control, (3) plasticity and memory, and (4) neural computation and neurotechnology.
-The two-year MSc CNS programme has four specialisations that fully correspond to the abovementioned research lines of the Donders Institute.
+The Cognitive Neuroscience research profile of the Donders Institute is characterized by four main research lines: (1) language and communication, (2) perception, action and decision-making, (3) development and life-long plasticity, and (4) natural computing and neurotechnology.
+The two-year MSc CNS programme has four tracks that fully correspond to the abovementioned research lines of the Donders Institute.
 The programme is an excellent opportunity for students who want to prepare themselves for a career as a researcher.
 Next to coursework, the programme offers the student many opportunities for hands-on research experience.
 The MSc CNS programme is internationally oriented.
 All courses are in English.